Hindu calendar: Day

 Just like months, the Hindu calendar has two measures of a day, one based on the lunar movement and the other on solar.
 The solar (saura) day or civil day, called divasa (दिवस), has been what most Hindus traditionally use, is easy and empirical to observe, with or without a clock, and it is defined as the period from one sunrise to another.
 The lunar day is called tithi (तिथि), and this is based on complicated measures of lunar movement.
 A lunar day or tithi may, for example, begin in the middle of an afternoon and end next afternoon.
 Both these days do not directly correspond to a mathematical measure for a day such as equal 24 hours of a solar year, a fact that the Hindu calendar scholars knew, but the system of divasa was convenient for the general population.
 The tithi have been the basis for timing rituals and festivals, while divasa for everyday use.
 The Hindu calendars adjust the mismatch in divasa and tithi, using a methodology similar to the solar and lunar months.

-A tithi is technically defined in Vedic texts, states John E. Cort, as "the time required by the combined motions of the sun and moon to increase (in a bright fortnight) or decrease (in a dark fortnight) their relative distance by twelve degrees of the zodiac.
+A tithi is technically defined in Vedic texts, states John E. Cort, as "the time required by the combined motions of the Sun and Moon to increase (in a bright fortnight) or decrease (in a dark fortnight) their relative distance by twelve degrees of the zodiac.
 These motions are measured using a fixed map of celestial zodiac as reference, and given the elliptical orbits, a duration of a tithi varies between 21.5 and 26 hours, states Cort.
 However, in the Indian tradition, the general population's practice has been to treat a tithi as a solar day between one sunrise to next.

 A lunar month has 30 tithi.
 The technical standard makes each tithi contain different number of hours, but helps the overall integrity of the calendar.
-Given the variation in the length of a solar day with seasons, and moon's relative movements, the start and end time for tithi varies over the seasons and over the years, and the tithi adjusted to sync with divasa periodically with intercalation.
+Given the variation in the length of a solar day with seasons, and the Moon's relative movements, the start and end time for tithi varies over the seasons and over the years, and the tithi adjusted to sync with divasa periodically with intercalation.